boscoh/pdbremix/readme.md

 From here, you can access unit tests and example files.

-There are many wonderful tools in structural biology that have less-than-stellar interfaces. `pdbremix` wraps these tools with extra friendlier functionality.
+There are many wonderful tools in structural biology that have less-than-stellar interfaces. `pdbremix` wraps these tools with extra functionality.
 To check which tools can be access from the path:

 	> checkpdbremix